wp-telegram-pro/wp-telegram-pro/README.md

 - New comments notification
 - Search in post types
-- Send post automatically to Telegram channel
+- Send post manually or automatically to Telegram channel
+- Display Telegram channel members count with shortcode
+- Connect WordPress profile to Telegram account
+- Integrate with [WooCommerce](https://wordpress.org/plugins/woocommerce), New order and order status change notification
-- Integrate with Woocommerce
+- Integrate with [Contact Form 7](https://wordpress.org/plugins/contact-form-7) and [Flamingo](https://wordpress.org/plugins/flamingo) for new message notification

 Development Source: